pokt-network/pocket-core/doc/rpc-spec.md

     response: `pocketTypes.Receipt`

 - /v1/query/apps
-> Query Apps in the pocket network by height and staking_status, empty ("") staking_status returns all apps
+> Query Apps in the pocket network by height and staking_status, empty ("") staking_status returns a page of apps

     request: `heightAndStakingStatusParams`